mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Pre-Shared Keys

-Groups which already have an out-of-band mechanism to generate shared group secrets can inject those in the MLS key schedule to seed the MLS group secrets computations by this external entropy.
+Groups which already have an out-of-band mechanism to generate shared group secrets can inject those into the MLS key schedule to seed the MLS group secrets computations by this external entropy.

-At any epoch, including the initial state, an application can decide to synchronize the injection of one or more PSKs in the MLS key schedule.
+At any epoch, including the initial state, an application can decide to synchronize the injection of one or more PSKs into the MLS key schedule.

-This injecting an external PSK can improve security in the cases where having a full run of updates across members is too expensive or in the case where the external group key establishment mechanism provides stronger security against classical or quantum adversaries.
+The injecting of an external PSK can improve security in the cases where having a full run of updates across members is too expensive or in the case where the external group key establishment mechanism provides stronger security against classical or quantum adversaries.

 The security level associated with the PSK injected in the key schedule SHOULD match at least the security level of the ciphersuite in use in the group.

 [[Open ISSUE: Define "security level", and what it means to match the security level of the ciphersuite used in the group.]]

-Note that, as a PSK may have a different lifetime than an update, it does not necessarily provide the same FS or PCS guarantees of a Commit message.
+Note that, as a PSK may have a different lifetime than an update, it does not necessarily provide the same FS or PCS guarantees as a Commit message.

 [[OPEN ISSUE: Clarify lifetime vs security level mandated above.
 E.g. if the PSK security expires before the next update (shorter PSK lifetime than update), does that constitute a weaker security level]]

 [[OPEN ISSUE: We have to decide if we want an external coordination via the application of a Handshake proposal.]]